 The main goal of a 96372 CPT Code injection is to provide a minimal amount of medication in a single dose.
 Subcutaneous (sub-Q), intramuscular (IM), or intra-arterial (IA) injections are used instead of an intravenous (IV) injection, which demands an investment of time.
 Reimbursement for the 96372 CPT code is allowed when the injection is performed alone or in conjunction with other procedures/services that are approved by NCCI.

 Separate reimbursement will not be allowed for CPT code 96372 when billed in combination with an Evaluation and Management (E/M) Service (CPT code 99201-99499) by the same rendering provider on the same date of service, separate reimbursement will not be authorized.
 If a patient-supplied drug is being given, the same medication, as well as the dosage, must be noted on the CMS-1500 Box 19 or the 837P’s equivalent loop and segment. with an Evaluation and Management (E/M) Service (CPT code 99201-99499) by the same rendering provider on the same date of service.
-If a patient-supplied medication is being administered, the same medication along with the dosage must be entered on the CMS-1500 Box 19 or the equivalent loop and segment of the 837P.
+If a patient-supplied medication is being administered, the same medication along with the dosage must be entered on the medical billing denials Box 19 or the equivalent loop and segment of the 837P.

 When billing for specific procedures, the medical provider must be aware of the CPT codes to use.
 In some circumstances, a modifier for the procedure code should be provided, and it should be compatible with the CPT code.
 The payer may issue Denial Code CO4 if the modifiers are incorrect or missing; this is one of the most common reasons for medical billing denials.